 If you camp in the summer in an RV, you know that most of the heat comes through the windshield.
-Standard RV windshield curtain lining consists of a thin fabric that provides little insulation and also acquire stains over time.
-Update your RV windshield curtain lining while adding some protection from the heat with these simple DIY instructions.
+Standard RV windshield curtains have a thin fabric lining that provides little insulation and also acquires stains over time.
+You can update your RV windshield curtain lining while adding some protection from the heat (and cold) with these simple DIY instructions.

 Approximate total time needed: 8 hours and 30 minutes.